 So often we get asked by people we meet, why we chose full-time RV living over our old traditional life.
-Every time our answer is different because there are SO MANY great reasons for living in an RV, traveling the roads to new adventures.
-So we sat down and started to enumerate them.
+Every time our answer is different because there are SO MANY great reasons for traveling the country in an RV, finding new roads to new adventures.
+The Washington Post states that over 1 million Americans now live in their RV’s.(1) A million people can’t be wrong, so we sat down and started to enumerate them.

 Then we asked a few friends who RV travel to share their thoughts as well.
 I am sure if we waited long enough and asked more people, we could continue to build this list into infinity.
 The truth is there are many reasons and they are different for everyone.
 But 31 seemed like a good place to stop!

-31 Reasons Why RVers Will Choose RV Living Every Day & Twice On Sunday!
+31 Reasons Why RVers Love Full-Time RV Living

 1) “Dump The Tanks” and Other Cool Lingo

 RV living is the only lifestyle I know of in which it is completely legit to end a conversation by saying “I’ve gotta go dump the tanks.”
 It is also quite acceptable to say “It felt like my dinghy was dragging a bit.”
 Other acceptable phrases are “Is she a pusher or a puller?”
 “I blew my reefer” or “Keep an eye on my tail swing.”
 RV lingo is FUN!

 2) Oh The Places You Visit